 What to Pack for Hiking in Madeira

-The most important thing when going hiking in Madeira is to be prepared for the hike you are going for.
+The most important thing when going hiking in Madeira is to be prepared for the hike you are going on.
 Your personal safety and comfort depend 100% on what you decide to bring with you on any given hike.

 Photo: Jackson Groves